Skip to main content

 • Set a path for lifelong learning essential for intellectual curiosity, personal fulfillment and social responsibility through an advanced education in the social sciences and humanities.

-• Earn a Graduate Certificate in Learning Analytics, a signal to employers that you have particularly in-demand skills.
+• Earn a graduate certificate in Learning Analytics, a signal to employers that you have particularly in-demand skills.

 • Attend class on a schedule that accommodates working professionals, including evening classes and online offerings.

-Educational Studies Careers
+Careers in Educational Studies

-Median annual salary for instructional consultants *
+Median annual salary for instructional coordinators, 2023

-Median annual salary for survey researchers*
+Median annual salary for survey researchers, 2023

 *U.S. Bureau of Labor Statistics